 Not everyone loves turkey, and there’s certainly no rule against serving a different kind of meat for Thanksgiving dinner.
-Costco has fully cooked honey hams, sous-vide marinated pork bell, filet mignon steak and its famous roasted chickens, which are only $4.99 a piece.
+Costco has spiral-sliced hams, pork loin tenderloin, filet mignon steak and its famous roasted chickens, which are only $4.99 each.
 Costco’s whole filet of wild sockeye salmon is also a popular choice, and cooks in a fraction of the time of some other meats.

 Load Up on Washed, Prepped Veggies

-Costco sells a huge selection of veggies that have already been washed, trimmed and in some cases, sliced and diced for you.
+Costco sells a huge selection of veggies that have already been peeled and trimmed for you.
 Costco has Brussels sprouts in 2-pound bags ready to go; just pick up some applewood smoked center cut bacon to throw in there, too, and you have an easy side dish.
-The pre-cut, cubed butternut squash will save you the trouble of peeling one on your own, and the fresh green beans are stemmed and ready for green bean casserole.
-You can even score a bag of Fresh Gourmet crispy onions to top all those sides.
+Or, try the peeled and cut organic carrots with a festive dip.

 Let Costco Do the Mashing